joelbs/blog-stack/content/posts/5-reasons-to-join-a-coworking-space-in-2022.md

   type: stackbit_page_meta
 layout: post
 ---
 Wow I can't believe we are less than one month away from the start of 2022!
 Time is flying by.
 This has been a big year for WorkSuites!
-In the opening of X locations, we've become more concrete in our belief that hybrid coworking is here to stay and we see so much positivity that reflects it.
+In the opening of 2 new downtown locations, we've become more concrete in our belief that hybrid coworking is here to stay and we see so much positivity that reflects it.

 As we predicted, coworking spaces are continuing to grow and expand across the globe, but at rates that exceed our original predictions.
 What's the hype all about you may wonder?
-Here are 5 reasons you should consider joining a coworking space in 2022!
+Here are 5 reasons to join a coworking space in 2022!

 ![Hybrid Coworking](/images/hybrid-coworking.png "WorkTank")